 In order for your legal staff to feel comfortable fulfilling their professional responsibility and dedicating company time and resources to pro bono projects, your organization's chief legal officer must support the program.
 Support from senior management is vital to the success of your legal department's pro bono program, regardless of the size or make-up of your department.
 To gain support, provide management with examples of the various anticipated benefits of the program - to the individual, the company, the clients, and the community.
-(See Business Case for In-House Pro Bono and Why Do Pro Bono) Also, remind management of the growing need for pro bono legal services and good corporate citizenship, the nexus between pro bono and corporate social responsibility activities, and check back regularly to ensure ongoing support.
+(See Business Case for In-House Pro Bono and Why Do Pro Bono.)
+Also, remind management of the growing need for pro bono legal services and good corporate citizenship, the nexus between pro bono and corporate social responsibility activities, and check back regularly to ensure ongoing support.

-- ➤ Benefits of Pro Bono to the Individual
+- Benefits of Pro Bono to the Individual

-- > Benefits of Pro Bono to the Company
+- Benefits of Pro Bono to the Company

 - > Benefits of Pro Bono to the Clients and the Community

-2. Determine the Interests, Activities, and Skills of your Legal Department and Company
+2. Determine the Interests of Legal Department Employees and Company's Social Impact Goals